 While last year turned out somewhat different than anyone expected, affiliate marketing was not among the industries that took the most severe blow.
 At least not those affiliate marketers who operate in the SaaS niche.
-At Supermetrics, our affiliate program managed to grow its total revenue by 45% compared to 2019.
-Our number of active affiliates also increased by 35%.
+At Supermetrics, our affiliate partner program managed to grow its total revenue by 45% compared to 2019.
+Our number of active partners also increased by 35%.
 But what to expect from affiliate marketing in 2021?

 In this article, we’ll look at the past year and compare the 2020 predictions to what actually happened in the affiliate marketing industry last year.
 We also have a new group of marketing experts who shared their predictions for affiliate marketing trends in 2021.
 We’ll not overlook the elephant in the room, that is COVID-19.
 But the focus of this post is to look into the future and share the best possible advice for affiliates to succeed this year.

 The growth of cross-border shopping is a positive trend for affiliate marketing, an industry that’s been truly borderless since its inception.
 According to Accenture’s research, as reported by Awin, 45% of shoppers were estimated to buy internationally on the web in 2020.

 In their 2020 Industry Report, SaaS Scout reports that affiliate programs drive 15–30% of all sales for advertisers.
 Their estimate of the affiliate marketing industry’s global value is $12 billion, with the U.S. market accounting for $4.5 billion.
 In terms of market share, the U.S. accounts for 39% of the total, followed by the UK (15%) and Germany (11%).